realpython/python-guide/docs/writing/documentation.rst

 written in some very easy to read markup, such as :ref:`reStructuredText-ref` or Markdown.
-It should contain a few lines explaining the purpose of the project or library (without assuming the user knows anything about the project), the url of the main source for the software, and some basic credit information.
+It should contain a few lines explaining the purpose of the project or library (without assuming the user knows anything about the project), the URL of the main source for the software, and some basic credit information.
 This file is the main entry point for readers of the code.

 An :file:`INSTALL` file is less necessary with Python.
 The installation